-Since I drive for Lyft daily in Albuquerque, I pick up a lot of locals and folks from out of town and drive them to various popular haunts in town.
+Since I drive for Lyft daily in Albuquerque, I pick up a lot of locals as well as folks from out of town and drive them to various popular haunts in town.
 Let me start with a simple summary of the areas of ABQ… (or jump directly to Places in ABQ or Eat & Drink in ABQ)

 How Albuquerque is Laid Out